SrujanKumar-K/Blogpost/LazyScripter/README.md

 ![pdfid](https://user-images.githubusercontent.com/71969773/167419962-bc246d73-7b36-4355-95b5-26b16e26f83d.PNG)

 With the help of *"pdf-parser"* these URL can be extracted.
-The link downloads password protected ZIP and the password is hardcoded in PDF file.
-(Password: SSL)
+The Malicious PDF file pretends to be a fake patch installation.
+The embedded link downloads password protected ZIP file and the password is hardcoded in PDF file.

 ![pdf-parser](https://user-images.githubusercontent.com/71969773/167420978-ff570896-661e-4bc8-9713-36676e13bae2.PNG)
 ![image](https://user-images.githubusercontent.com/71969773/167421586-ed1091ff-6217-4d63-be9b-43ef427f5181.png)

  **Stage2**

-The unzipped file has two batch scripts named as "SecurityDsp.bat & SSLCertificate.bat", both having identical contents with MD5 as "20e9e2e20425f5b89106f6bbace5381d"
+The unzipped file containing two batch scripts named it as "SecurityDsp.bat & SSLCertificate.bat", both having identical contents with MD5 as "20e9e2e20425f5b89106f6bbace5381d"

-The code is heavily obfuscated as below.
+The code is heavily obfuscated to evade the AV detection as below.

 <details><summary>Encoded</summary>
 <p>